kaixindeken/home-task-serverless/Goal-2/README.md

 Also, the usage of `cli`, a golang package to get commands more standard.

+> You can change pulsar url if needed in main function

 To compile it, you can run the command below:

 ```bash